telerik/kendo-ui-core/docs-aspnet-mvc/helpers/grid/faq.md

 If the Grid is server-bound, use the `overload` method which accepts route values.

-The example below demonstrates how to send data in a server-bound Grid.
+The following example demonstrates how to send data in a server-bound Grid.

 ###### Example